1. The Laying of Plans, Calculations, and Estimations

 - In everything you do, always have the versatility of mind to inhabit the thinking behind Competitors or Customers’ actions.

 - Take a 360 Degree approach to everything you do and be mindful of all your stakeholders in any action you take, this allows you to escape hidden pitfalls or exploit every potential advantage/opportunity not just obvious ones.
 The sort of thinking can be found in guerrilla marketing approaches or CSR marketing that exploits non- obvious opportunities.

 “in the midst of difficulties we are always ready to seize an advantage, we may extricate ourselves from misfortune”

 # 9. The Army on the March / Moving the Force

 This segment focuses on observing the right signs in your “enemy”.
-I interpret this as the ability to read your environment correctly and forecast effectively based on the current behaviour of your competitors, economy, potential customers and even stakeholders.
-He goes on to detail clever practical tips for reading your enemy’s behaviour on the battlefield.
+I interpret this as the ability to read your environment correctly and forecast effectively based on the current behavior of your competitors, economy, potential customers and even stakeholders.
+He goes on to detail clever practical tips for reading your enemy’s behavior on the battlefield.

-A great leader has the ability to read the signs around him, track history and therefore be alert to deception or sudden changes by correctly extrapolating future behaviour.
+A great leader has the ability to read the signs around him, track history and therefore be alert to deception or sudden changes by correctly extrapolating future behavior.

-He gives an Acute reading of human behaviour here:
+He gives an Acute reading of human behavior here:

 “When envoys are sent with compliments in their mouths, it is a sign that the enemy wishes for a truce.”